Remember when Steve Jobs announced 1000 songs in your pocket? A couple of years later, we all have an unlimited amount of songs in our pockets.

-The tiny plastic particles shed during the washing process escape most wastewater treatment plants and go straight to the ocean, where they are being ingested by marine life and make their way up the food chain onto our dinner plate.
+The tiny plastic particles shed during the washing process escape most wastewater treatment plants and go straight to the ocean, where they are ingested by marine life and make their way up the food chain onto our dinner plates.

 4. Tru Earth Laundry Strips

 We are staying in the washing machine department.
 This little strip of concentrated laundry detergent is helping to keep billions of plastic containers out of landfills.
 They come in paper packaging with no plastic in the mail, and we love them.
 No heavy lifting, no mess, simple, and they do what they are supposed to do.
 You can use them with cold water and sensitive skin.
 If you want to learn more, check out my review about Tru Earth Laundry Eco Strip Review | The Zero Waste Friendly Detergent.

 This straw makes contaminated water safe to drink, and it doesn’t stop there.
 The packaging it comes in is either compostable or fully recyclable.
 The company is a B Corp, and it removes 99.999999% of bacteria (including E.coli and Salmonella), 99.999% of parasites (including Giardia and Cryptosporidium), 99.999% of microplastics, dirt, sand, and cloudiness.

 Great for the adventurer or people with no access to fresh drinking water.
 785 million people still have no access to the most basic of human rights.
 Source the WHO.

 This straw can definitely help.